-Personality of the Maine Coon Cat
+Maine Coon Cat Personality

 Maine Coons are quite variable in temperament, but there are a few traits possessed by most members of the breed.
 Maine Coons are by nature stoic and quiet.
 They may appear aloof or indifferent as they can be slow to trust, but Maine Coons are also quite affectionate with those they have befriended.
 Among their favourite humans, they tend to be good-natured and a little goofy.